chrstntdd/elm-fuse-box-seed/README.md

 ### Included

-This project includes normalize.css and autoprefixer by default, but nothing else aside from Elm itself.
-You may wish to remove these two dependencies if you enjoy browser inconsistencies.
-If you need polyfills for older browsers, they can be imported into the `index.js` file and they will be incorporated into your bundle.
+This project includes a link to normalize.css in the `index.html` by default, but nothing else aside from Elm itself.
+If you need polyfills to provide support for older browsers, they can be imported into the `index.js` file and they will be incorporated into your bundle.

 ```js
 // index.js